 It means you’re wasting money.

 There is no reason why you should target yourself or fellow team members in a paid media campaign.
-To prevent this from happening, add yourselves as a negative audience.
+To prevent this from happening, add yourselves as a negative audience in paid media campaigns.
 In the “Detailed Targeting” section of Facebook Ads use the “EXCLUDE people who match at least ONE of the following” to do this.
 Select Demographics>Work>Employees and type in your business name.
 Repeat for any variations or abbreviations of the business name.

 On LinkedIn, excluding current employees is particularly easy as you can stop targeting specific companies (like your own) and their employees.